openmoh/openmohaa/docs/script/events.md

 ```

 Parameters:
-- local.text: The full text message with battle language tokens applied
+- local.text: The raw text message the client sent to the server
-- local.is_team: `1` if it's a team message. `0` otherwise.
+- local.is_team: `1` if it's a team message. `0` otherwise (everyone)